najieatmayo/LIMQC/README.md

-## About `Longitudinal Data QC` Shiny App
+## About `LIMQC` Shiny App

-This interactive application allows you to explore how a longitudinal data generated across a period time.
-For data exploration, QC, trending, correlation, distribution comparison can be examed visually in this app.
+LIMQC provides interactive graphic user interface for selecting and examining quality data element of interests, with exportable table and figure results.

 ## Run method 1